 Common Symptoms Of Fuel Leaks Include:

-You may notice that your vehicle is using fuel more quickly; or the fuel gauge is going down when you are not driving.
-This is often a sign of a fuel leak.
+You may notice that your vehicle is using fuel, more quickly; or the fuel gauge is going down when you are not driving.
+This is often the first sign of a problem.

 Common Places To Have Fuel Leaks Include:

 Over time, the fuel tank can become worn and rusty.
 This can eventually lead to the leaking of fuel.
 In this case; leaks will likely appear towards the back of your vehicle.